Nordix/metal3-dev-tools/wow/jenkins_ci/README.md

 in step3.

   **Note:** to SSH the Jenkins slave VM you need an airshipci SSH key
+  * if needed run 'ssh-add -l' to check that the key is loaded to ssh-agent
+  * ssh airshipci@'Jenkins-slave-VM-IP' -A
+  * ssh 'tester-VM-IP'

 5. Once you are inside the tester VM you can debug it and get more info.